HPond1458/cse15l---lab-reports/labreport3.md

 (END)
 ```
 Similarly, pressing down arrow once more caused the `less` terminal to exit without pressing `q`.
+The `-e` option improves workflow by seamlessly exiting the file contents without having to press `q`.

 ### `-p<pattern>` option
 This option causes the contents of the file to be displayed beginning with the first occurrence of the pattern argument.
 It also highlights all occurrences of the pattern within the file contents.
-This is potentially useful for skipping unnecessary line breaks or unwanted information at the beginning of the file.

 Example 1:
 `less -pOur technical/911report/preface.txt`